15 Sinus Pressure Points for Instant Relief (With Illustrated Guide)

 Benefits: Targets the maxillary sinuses.
 Particularly helpful for cheek pressure and pain.

-Hand and Arm Pressure Points
+Which Hand and Arm Points Help Sinus Pressure?

 11. LI4 – Union Valley (Hegu)